dewan-ahmed/dewan-ahmed.github.io/_posts/2026-08-11-devrel-ai-era.md

 **You are hired to remove a cost or a risk.**

 A job description is not a description of the work.
-It's a compression artifact of a hiring manager's anxiety, run through a recruiter who has to filter 400 applicants.
+It's a hiring manager's anxiety, filtered through a recruiter who has to cut 400 applicants down to 10.
 When it says "experience building agentic workflows," the sentence underneath is closer to: our CEO asked what our AI story is, our docs are being consumed by models and misrepresented, activation is flat, and I need someone who won't take six months to ramp.

 You are allowed to think a requirement is silly.
 In 2016, "must have production Kubernetes experience" was a questionable ask for a role that mostly involved writing tutorials, and smart people said so out loud.
 The ask was still real.
 The people who satisfied it got the roles.
 The people who wrote thoughtful posts about why the industry was overreacting got to keep writing those posts, from home, for longer than they intended.